 should fail if the playbook is run while requiredVariable

-is actually defined (which is how it's always been run on our side)- set_fact: myVariable: 'hello' - assert: that: - myVariable is defined - "{{ myVariable }} is undefined"And both assertions pass with no error.
+is actually defined (which is how it's always been run on our side)vars: myVariable: 'hello' - assert: that: - myVariable is defined - "{{ myVariable }} is undefined" - undefinedVariable is undefined - "{{ undefinedVariable }} is undefined"And the 3 first assertions pass.

 myVariable is defined